-Step 5: Remove Reflection From The Foreground
+Step 5: Remove The Reflection From The Foreground

-Now head to the Layers panel and make sure the layer you’ve been working on is selected.
+Now head to the Layers Panel and make sure the layer you’ve been working on is selected.
 Click the Layer Mask icon at the bottom of the panel.

-Click the Brush tool (B) from the Toolbar.
+Click the Brush Tool (B) from the Toolbar.

 Select a soft brush and set your brush’s size to erase the foreground from the reflected area by clicking the drop-down menu at the top.